 As a fabless IC design company, we outsource the fabrication process of our ICs to third-party foundry partners, and we outsource the testing and packaging process to third-party testing and packaging partners.
 We work closely with a limited number of such production partners.
 We have access to two of the world's leading wafer foundries.
 We are also in discussions with another two of the world's major wafer foundries, in hopes to diversify our supplier sources.
 We cannot guarantee that it will be able to meet our manufacturing requirements or capacity or that it will not raise its prices.
-As a result, our ability to quickly respond to market demand and meet production partners are unable to meet our products competitively, is highly dependent on our collaboration with third-party production partners.
+As a result, our ability to quickly respond to market demand and meet production timelines, as well as to price our products competitively, is highly dependent on our collaboration with third-party production partners.
 If our production partners are unable to meet our production capacity requirements or deliver products that meet our quality standards on a timely basis, our results of operations will be adversely affected.
-We may also incur significant cash outflow at the early stages of our production process because we are required to make prepayments to some of our third-party production partners to perform their obligations in a timely manner may subject us to counterparty risk and make it difficult or impossible for us to fulfill our customers' orders, which would harm our reputation and negatively affect our business, results of operations and financial condition.
+We may also incur significant cash outflow at the early stages of our production process because we are required to make prepayments to some of our third-party production partners to secure their production capacity beforehand, which may affect our liquidity position.
+In addition, any failure by our third-party production partners to perform their obligations in a timely manner may subject us to counterparty risk and make it difficult or impossible for us to fulfill our customers' orders, which would harm our reputation and negatively affect our business, results of operations and financial condition.